atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/relative-vs-absolute-change.md

 Relative changes on small numbers can appear to be more significant than they are.
 This is because a small absolute change in the number can result in a large percentage change.

-So if I got a $50 dollar return on my $10 investment, my relative change was a 400% increase.
+So if I got a $50 return on my $10 investment, my relative change was a 400% increase.

 ![4 Blocks as a 400% increase in size](/assets/images/misrepresenting-data/relVsAbsChange/relVsAbsChange_0.png)

 There is also some variation in how relative changes are reported.
-Here we have a 400% increase which is also the same as saying 5 times as much.
+Here we have a 400% increase which is also the same as saying five times as much.
 This becomes more confusing when a relative change is negative.
-Something that is 5 times as small is an 80% decrease from the original amount.
+Something that is five times as small is an 80% decrease from the original amount.

 Relative changes on big numbers can appear less significant.
 This is because any absolute change in the number needs to be large to show a large relative change.
 Even when the absolute change is large, if it is a change on a larger number the relative change can be small.
 Let’s say that the national deficit increased by 5%.
-This may seem small, but the actual increase or absolute change to the $20,000,000,000,000 budget is 1 trillion dollars.
+This may seem small, but the actual increase or absolute change to the $20,000,000,000,000 budget is $1 trillion.

 ![4 blocks as a 6.25% increase](/assets/images/misrepresenting-data/relVsAbsChange/relVsAbsChange_1.png)